apache/nifi-minifi-cpp/CONFIGURE.md

     appender.alert1.ssl.context.service=<Name of the SSLContextService>

 ### Log levels
 After the appenders are defined you can set the log level and logging target for each of them.
 Appenders can be set to log everything on a specific log level, but you can also define some appenders to only write logs from specific namespaces or classes with different log levels.
-The log level can be set to one of the following values: OFF, TRACE, DEBUG, INFO, WARN, ERROR.
+The log level can be set to one of the following values: OFF, TRACE, DEBUG, INFO, WARN, ERROR, CRITICAL.
 The log levels can be set in the following way:

     # in minifi-log.properties
     # Set the rolling appender to log everything with INFO level